PROVIDING HEALTH SOLUTIONS

 We evaluate and treat patients with renal related issues such as Glomerulonephritis, polycystic kidney disease, Pyelonephritis, Nephrotic syndrome, Renal calculus etc

-Since 2012, Health Solutions Inc. (HSI) has operated as a privately-owned medical services provider in St. Vincent and the Grenadines (SVG) that first opened its doors in 2012 through its initial service offering as the first ever established outpatient hemodialysis unit in SVG and is one of the reference centres for the diagnosis and treatment of chronic renal pathologies in SVG.
-Moreover, Health Solutions Inc. is proud to serve the needs of those who require dialysis but it has expanded its services to incorporate a diagnostic unit and the offering of a Well Woman Clinic to persons in SVG, the CARICOM and internationally who visit SVG for business or pleasure.
+Health Solutions Inc. (HSI) is a privately-owned medical services provider in St. Vincent and the Grenadines (SVG) that first opened its doors in 2012 through its initial service offering as the first ever established outpatient hemodialysis unit in SVG and one of the reference centres for the diagnosis and treatment of chronic renal pathologies in SVG.
+HSI is not only proud to serve the needs of those who require dialysis but it has expanded its services to incorporate a diagnostic unit and the offering of a Well Woman Clinic to persons in SVG, the CARICOM and internationally who visit SVG for business or pleasure.

 We believe in the importance of having warm and therapeutic relations with our patients during treatments and in the delivery of our services: our approach is based on respect, efficiency and honesty.

 The patients who entrust themselves to our care immediately notice the comforting mood and helpfulness of the medical and management staff.
-Thanks to their extended experience, our staff recognizes the needs of our patients with chronic and complex medical conditions, and at times complicated haemodialysis sessions OR an invasive gynecological procedure.
+Thanks to their extended experience, our staff recognizes the needs of our patients with chronic and complex medical conditions, whether it be a complicated haemodialysis sessions OR an invasive gynecological procedure.

-Overall renal education is provided to our patients and their families to ensure understanding of their condition.
+Overall education is provided to our patients and their families to ensure understanding of their condition.

 Living with kidney disease is manageable, we are there to support you, but remember that you as a patient also have an important role to play; your active cooperation is a very important aspect – much more that is normally expected from non-renal patients.